vmendis/VagrantAlpineApacheDocker/README.md

 2. Download this git repository to your computer and unzip it

-3. cd to the directory where the uniped file are
+3. cd to the directory where the unziped file are

 4. Run "vagrant up"